DataDog/hiring-engineers/answers.md

 This wasn't working for me so I did a few things:

 I first watched [this video](https://www.youtube.com/watch?v=dbkd5sRTCIw&ab_channel=Datadog) I reverted back to my coursework where we created our first flask app and realized my python file was running in the wrong environment!

+Once I fixed that, I ran this in the terminal:
 ![flask_app](https://user-images.githubusercontent.com/79612565/140232926-8e07ec20-65fa-4cce-a584-56303f912648.png)

 ![apm_dash](https://user-images.githubusercontent.com/79612565/140232945-e93dcc7c-9167-4b8c-ab23-5d7298f5260a.png)